Associate Professor: M. Gregg

 MATH 113 — Teaching Mathematics in Elementary and Middle School (3 credits)

-This course is an introduction to the pedagogy and curriculum of an NCTM standards-based arithmetic program in grades K-12.
-Using the content strands of numbers and operations, analyzing patterns, geometrics, and measurement; the course includes planning, teaching, assessment, diagnosis and evaluation of student learning in mathematics.
-This course will present current best-practice, research-based instructional methods in mathematical procedures and processes, and the use of technology in teaching/student learning and classroom management as it applies to mathematics.
-It is based on the recommendations of NCTM; namely that all children learn best by actively exploring and investigating math, that problem-solving, reasoning and communication are important goals of mathematics teaching and learning and that all children have highly qualified teachers.
-Prerequisite: MATH 140 or higher and Admission to Teacher Education; Offered Every Semester.
+This course integrates study of theory, curriculum and pedagogy for teaching arithmetic in grades K-8.
+Topics include instructional methods in mathematical procedure and processes, technology in teaching and learning, lesson planning, teaching through problem-solving, formative and summative math assessments, local, state and national standards, and effective teacher discourse in the math classroom.
+This course is based on the recommendations of NCTM; namely that all children learn best by actively exploring and investigating math, that problem-solving, reasoning and communication are important goals of mathematics teaching and learning, and that all children have highly qualified teachers.
+Prerequisite: MATH 140 or higher and Admission to Teacher Education.
+Offered Every Semester.

 MATH 140 — Quantitative Reasoning (Area 2.3) (3 credits)